-The Company's principal asset is the EI Oro gold-silver property located in the states of Mexico and Michoacan, Mexico ("EI Oro Property").
-As of the date of this MD&A, the Company now holds a 100% interest in the EI Oro Property, having recently purchased the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. Management has been reviewing all previous exploration results on the project and re-focusing targets for future exploration.
+The Company holds a 100% interest in the EI Oro Property, having purchased the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. in January 2017.
+Management has reviewed all previous exploration results on the project and re-focused on targets for future exploration.
 One key area is the border zone of the historical Esperanza and Mexico Mines where several high-grade gold-silver intersections in several veins and structures were intersected by previous drilling by the Company.
-Since this area was drilled, a structural study identified northeasterly controls to high grades, which fits the nature of this border zone.
-Future drilling will target this border area as well as 31 other recently identified exploration targets.
-In addition to the EI Oro Property, the Company has the right to process several tailings deposits left from pre-1930s milling of ores from mines on the San Rafael vein in the EI Oro District ("Tailings Project").
+Since this area was drilled, a structural study identified northeasterly controls to high grades, which fits the nature of this mineralized zone.
+Future drilling is planned to target this border area as well as 31 other identified exploration targets.
+In addition to the EI Oro Property, the Company has the right to process tailings left from pre-1930s milling of ores from the Mexico mine on the San Rafael vein in the EI Oro District ("Tailings Project").
 The Company has been evaluating the potential for the historic tailings to generate near-term cash flow.
-One of these, the Mexico Mine Tailings, have had extensive historic assessments including drill testing and metallurgical test work.
-These tailings, lie within the town of EI Oro and is adjacent to existing road access, power and water services.
+The Mexico Mine Tailings have had extensive historic and recent assessments including drill testing and metallurgical test work.
+In addition to the Mexico Mine Tailings deposits lie within the town of EI Oro and are adjacent to existing road access, power and water services.

-Studies by the Company have determined that the Mexico Mine Tailings contain an Inferred Resource of 1,267,400 tonnes grading 2.94 Au g/t, 75.12 Ag g/t containing 119,900 ounces of gold and 3,061,200 ounces of silver.
+Studies by the Company have determined that the Mexico Mine Tailings contain an Inferred Resource of 1,267,400 tonnes grading 2.94 g/t gold, 75.12 g/t silver containing a total of 119,900 ounces of gold and 3,061,200 ounces of silver.

 Note: Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
 All figures have been rounded to reflect the accuracy of the estimate.
-For more information, see "National Instrument 43-101 Technical Report on the Inferred Mineral Resource Estimate of the Mexico Mine Tailings" prepared by Nadia Caira, P.Geo. and Allan Reeves, P.Geo., dated August 25, 2014 with an effective date of July 8, 2014 (the "Technical Report") available at www.sedar.com.
+For more information, see" National Instrument 43-101 Technical Report on the Inferred Mineral Resource Estimate of the Mexico Mine Tailings"

+prepared by Nadia Caira, P.Geo. and Allan Reeves, P.Geo., dated August 25, 2014 with an effective date of July 8, 2014 (the "Technical Report") available at www.sedar.com.